Instructions on joining the Members Only Forum

 -

 Both Pakistan and Indian food sold in the areas of London and Birmingham with large subcontinent populations is excellent.
 It is far superior to what is available in Los Angeles.
 Thailand is not even in the running.
 Indian food in Los Angeles is not that good.
 There are some places in the Little India area of Artesia/Cerritos that are okay.
 Mostly for chats and vegetarian food.
 The best all-round food in that area is served by a Pakistani owner.
-The best known restaurant in the entire LA area amongst people who enjoy food from he subcontinent is Al-Watan, again owned by people from Pakistan
+The best known restaurant in the entire LA area amongst people who enjoy food from he subcontinent is Al-Watan, again owned by people from Pakistan.
+It is an unimposing place near LAX.

 -